berkcantelseren/berkcantelseren/README.md

 # 💻 Berkcan Telseren

-**`Frontend Developer (Web3/Bookworm)`**
+**`Frontend Developer ( Web3 / Bookworm )`**

 Hi!
 I am an intermediate level front-end developer with a degree in computer programming.
 Trying to improve myself and learn new things everyday.
 My goal is becoming a master at JS and React.

 Currently learning { Solidity / React / Node.js / Web3.js }

 ---